Frequently Asked Questions

 How do high-yield bonds work?

-A company usually enlists with the help of an investment bank to create a high-yield bond offering.
-After the terms are determined, the bonds are then sold to investors.
-The bonds that are sold before they mature are transferred into the secondary market where brokers and dealers offer them to other investors.
-A company bond typically pays fixed interest payments, often called a 'coupon,'' two to three times a year.
-At maturity, the investor should receive their full investment, assuming the company is financially sound.
+A company usually works with an investment bank to create a high-yield bond offering.
+After the terms are finalized, the bonds are sold to investors.
+Bonds sold before maturity can be traded in the secondary market through brokers and dealers.
+Typically, company bonds pay fixed interest payments, called a ‘coupon,’ two to three times a year.
+At maturity, investors are expected to receive the principal amount, subject to the company’s financial position and creditworthiness.